swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 *	Ventricular Assist Device (VAD) (LVAD, BerlinHeart, Excor…)
 *	Other

-d) **Pulmonary vascular resistance (wood units)**: Enter the last available measurement prior to transplantation or ‘Missing’ (in case you have no PVR-value available prior to transplantation).
+\d) **Pulmonary vascular resistance (wood units)**: Enter the last available measurement prior to transplantation or ‘Missing’ (in case you have no PVR-value available prior to transplantation).

 .. note:: PVR is commonly expressed in Wood units (mmHg·min/L) or dynes·s/cm^-5.
 1 Wood unit corresponds to 80 dyn*sec*cm-5.

-e) **NYHA-Classification**: Select the NYHA-Class last indicated before transplantation or ‘Missing’ (in case you have no information regarding the NYHA-Classification prior to transplantation)
+\e) **NYHA-Classification**: Select the NYHA-Class last indicated before transplantation or ‘Missing’ (in case you have no information regarding the NYHA-Classification prior to transplantation).

 .. list-table::
   :widths: 10, 80